shannonasmith/Cyber-Writups-VT/Not-Petya-Writeup/README.md

 ### 💡 Explanation

-Once inside the network:
+Once the malware was inside the network:

 - 🧠 Mimikatz → dumps credentials
 - 🔁 PSExec / WMIC → remote execution
-- 💥 EternalBlue → SMB exploit
+- 💥 EternalBlue / EternalRomance → SMB exploits

-👉 Enabled **rapid lateral movement across systems**
+👉 This allowed it to move **very quickly across systems**

 ---